 - 1. Meyer, L.H.(1998) Food Chemistry, Van Nostrand, Reinhold Company Publication, New york, London. - 2.
 Alias C. and Lindeu G (1991) Food Biochemistry, Ellis Horwood, New York - 3.
 Pomeranz, Y and Meloon, R. (1995) Food Analysis: Theory and Practice, Westport, An AVI Publication, New York, Sydney, Toronto. - 4.
-Fennema, R.O (1997) Food Chemistry, Second Edition, Food Science & Technology series, Marcel Dekker, INC., New York
+Fennema, R.O (1997) Food Chemistry, Second Edition, Food Science & Technology series, Marcel Dekker, INC., New York - 5.
+John M. deMan (2007).
+Principals of Food Chemistry, Springer India pvt Ltd, New Delhi. - 6.
+Tom Coultate (2016) Food The chemistry of its components, Published by Royal Society of Chemistry, Cambridge, UK

-FT-512 Principles of Food Engineering
+16FTE21C2 Principles of Food Engineering

-There will be ten questions in all.
-The candidates will be required to answer five questions in all selecting one question from each unit.
+There will be nine questions in all.
+The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
 All questions carry equal marks.